enewe101/corenlp-xml-reader/docs/index.rst

 property.
 Conversely, if we have accessed a coreference chain, we can find all of its mentions by looking at its ``'mentions'`` property.

-In our sentence "President Obama" and "he" are part of the same coreference chain.
-Starting from the mention containing the token "Obama", we can acces the coreference chain, and then access the other mention of Obama (the one consisting of the token "he"):
+So,  starting from the mention containing the token "Obama", we can get to the other mention ("he") like this:

 .. code-block:: python